flakeworks/thinkerflake/README.md

 > “Clear thought precedes powerful action.” - ChatGPT

 Thinkerflake is a reasoning-first environment for managing projects, coordinating teams, and self-organizing complex personal goals.
 It helps you capture knowledge, model problems with formal logic, and generate actionable workflows - all within a unified, structured workspace.
 Informal notes and ideas are transformed into formal problem models, from which clear, traceable workflows are derived.
-Every decision is backed by logical reasoning, making your process transparent and explainable.
+Every decision is backed by logical reasoning, making the process transparent and explainable.
 Whether you’re leading a team or managing your own ambitions, Thinkerflake supports thoughtful organization, structured problem-solving, and future-ready documentation - all in one integrated space.

 ## The Process

 Idea to execution, in 4 steps (`Knowledge -> Logic -> Action -> Feedback`):

-1. **Capture Knowledge:** Collect notes, source materials, and technical data for your project or problem.
+1. **Capture Knowledge:** Collect notes, source materials, and technical data for a project or problem.
 Keep informal notes within a unique branching mind map.
 2. **Model the Problem:** Use formal reasoning structures to map out goals, constraints, and dependencies.
 Formally model decisions and plans with structured logic, not intuition alone.
-3. **Derive a Solution:** Deduce a clear, actionable solution workflow directly from your reasoning model.
-Automatically generate tasks and sequences based on your logical problem setup.
+3. **Derive a Solution:** Deduce a clear, actionable solution workflow directly from the reasoning model.
+Automatically generate tasks and sequences based on the logical problem setup.
 4. **Produce Feedback:** Create informal notes describing the solution to the problem.
 Keep the solution notes for the future reference.

 ## Who It’s For